 It is a kind of Manmade Basin that was used for bathing purposes.

-A 15 Feet Bhagwa(Orange) flag of Maratha is hosted at one of a cliff of Ramshej facing Nashik City in the honor of all the Warriors of Marathas who faught bravely and even died while protecting Ramshej from Mughal attacks.
+A 15 Feet Bhagwa(Orange) flag of Maratha is hoisted at one of a cliff of Ramshej facing Nashik City in the honor of all the Warriors of Marathas who faught bravely and even died while protecting Ramshej from Mughal attacks.

 Connected Water tanks